 - Small Breed Dogs: 8 years old

 - Medium Breed Dogs: 7 years old

-- Large and breed dogs: 5-6 years old
+- Large and Giant Breed Dogs: 5-6 years old

 Just like us, our pets reach a final senior or geriatric phase in life and encounter age-related issues.
 Thanks to vast improvements in pet healthcare and nutrition, pets are living longer than ever before.

 These twilight years tend to bring the most problems with arthritis, certain types of cancer, immune mediated disease, thyroid issues, and renal disease.

 For your pet's golden years, a few super premium brands have designed a special 'age-defying' or 'aging' food which is again specialised for this extra-senior specific age range.
 These foods contain nutrients adjusted further to support kidney function, immunity, joint care with added chondroitin and glucosamine, improved brain function with added EPA, DHA and antioxidants, and some even adjust their kibble to become softer to encourage geriatric pets to eat more.

 Typically, the age at which a pet is considered 'senior' or 'geriatric' is as follows:

 - Large and Giant Breed Dogs: 8 years old

 Many holistic or natural brands are starting to create diets formulated for all lifestages.
 What is an all lifestages pet food?
 You might be surprised to hear that, actually, these diets are completely in line with feeding guidelines outlined by AAFCO - an internationally recognised authority on pet nutrition.
 But if different lifestages have such different nutrient requirements, you might wonder, how can one food possibly be suitable for every one?